 These lizards are born with a brown hue due to their immature state.
 After some months, however, they rapidly acquire their characteristic green color.

 The males have more vibrant colors than the females.
-The dominant color is green, but there are also hints of blue and yellow scattered throughout the design.
+The dominant color is green, but hints of blue and yellow are scattered throughout the design.

 Jackson’s Chameleon is very possessive of its territory.
 They must be kept in solitary confinement to avoid potentially aggressive behavior or fighting.
 These lizards dislike handling for the same reason.

 After you have prepared their new home, you should only handle them again when you clean the enclosure.
-Even so, you still need to be careful while moving quickly to prevent undue stress.
+Even so, you must be careful while moving quickly to prevent undue stress.

 9. Fischer’s Chameleon